herflis/concepts-temp/content/office-online-editing.md

 # Permissions
-Talking about managing, editing documents it comes to permissions also. sensenet enables you to set permissions on role base [link] or on document level [link], and you can create custom ones [link] as well.
+Talking about managing, editing documents it comes to permissions too.
+It is not necessary (or not even allowed) that everybody has access to all the information, all the content. sensenet enables you to set permissions [role based](/concepts/role-based-permissions) or on [document level](/concepts/document-level-permissions).
+There is a set of basic built-in permissions, such as See, Open, Save, Delete etc., and it is even possible to add [custom ones](/concepts/custom-roles-and-permissions).
+It is possible to manage them through the admin surface or with the [User Management and Permission APIs](/api-docs/users-and-groups).

 # Under the hood
 To be able to configure this feature on the admin ui you need to have office online server and client side subscription.
 If you have your Office Online server installed and ready the only thing you have to do is to set its url as the `OfficeOnlineUrl` in the Office Online setting on the Setup page of the admin ui.``